ADarko22/DemoNullSafeApproaches/README.md

 # Null Safety Demo in Maven Project

 This project demonstrates different scenarios for using **Null Safety** in a Maven-based Java project.
-The project contains three modules, each illustrating different aspects of
+The project contains modules illustrating different aspects of Null Safety:
-Null Safety:

-1. **module-nullability** - Demonstrating the usage of `@javax.annotation.ParametersAreNonnullByDefault` and how **SpotBugs** detects nullable annotations.
+1. **module-nullability** - Demonstrates the usage of `@javax.annotation.ParametersAreNonnullByDefault` and **SpotBugs** detection of violations.
-2. **module-openapi-nullability** - Demonstrating how **Swagger**-generated classes handle nullability, and how **SpotBugs** detects missing nullable annotations in optional fields.
+2. **module-openapi-nullability** - Demonstrates how **Swagger**-generated classes handle nullability and  **SpotBugs** detection of violations.
-3. **module-thymeleaf-nullability** - Checking if **Thymeleaf** templates properly handle nullable properties without proper null checking.

 ---

 ## The Spotbugs Plugin

-The [SpotBugs](https://spotbugs.github.io/) tool integrated as Maven Plugin allows to generate a report with vulnerability violations.
+The [SpotBugs](https://spotbugs.github.io/) tool integrated as Maven Plugin allows to fail the build on bugs and vulnerabilities, and to generate a report with vulnerability violations.

 ```
 <plugin>